Lower School Curriculum & Instruction

 - Literacy: In Kindergarten, we use the Orton-Gillingham approach to reading instruction.
 In Grades 1-5, phonics, fluency, and comprehension instruction takes place in a variety of ways (guided reading, literature circles, novel studies, etc.).
 We use the Writer’s Workshop approach in Grades K-5.
 In addition to classroom instruction, students attend a weekly a library/media class.

 - Mathematics: Singapore Math-Math in Focus curriculum is used in Grades K-5.
-We supplement this curriculum with hands-on experiences and math games that support
+We supplement this curriculum with hands-on experiences and math games that support conceptual understanding and skill fluency.

 - Science and Social Studies: We use experiential, theme-based units of study in Grades K-5.
 Nonfiction texts are used to enhance science and social studies instruction.
 In addition to classroom instruction, students engage in inquiry through a STEM Lab class.